 The algorithmic complexity of sieving approaches has improved over the years through the application of sophisticated methods for constructing congruences of squares~\cite{pomerance2009_tale}.
 The most efficient known classical algorithm is the General Number Field Sieve (GNFS), which exhibits a sub-exponential algorithmic complexity ~\cite{stevenhagen2008_GNFS, kleinjung2010_RSA-768record} and has led to the successful factorization of the largest recorded RSA number ($829$ bits) in 2020~\cite{boudot2020_RSA-250record}.
 Shor’s quantum factorization algorithm constructs solutions to congruence relations~\cite{shor1997_quantumFIP} in polynomial time, marking a transformative advancement in the field.
 However, attacking state-of-the-art RSA remains out of reach for current near-term quantum devices~\cite{gidney2021_shor2048est}.

-In this work, we focus on Schnorr's lattice sieving~\cite{schnorr1991_diophantine, schnorr2021_classicalSchnorr}, a classical algorithm that recasts RSA factorization as the search for optimal solutions to a set of NP-hard optimization problems on a lattice, known as Closest Vector Problems (CVPs)~\cite{emdeboas1981_cvpNPhardness, micciancio2001_hardnessCVP}.
-We improve Schnorr's lattice sieving by introducing an approach based on tensor network (TN) methods~\cite{schollwoeck2011_dmrgmps, montangero2018_book}.
+In this work, we focus on Schnorr’s lattice sieving~\cite{schnorr1991_diophantine, schnorr2021_classicalSchnorr}, a classical algorithm that recasts RSA factorization as the search for optimal solutions to a set of NP-hard optimization problems on a lattice, known as Closest Vector Problems (CVPs)~\cite{emdeboas1981_cvpNPhardness, micciancio2001_hardnessCVP}.
+We improve Schnorr’s lattice sieving by introducing an approach based on tensor network (TN) methods~\cite{schollwoeck2011_dmrgmps, montangero2018_book}.
 Following Yan et al.~\cite{yan2022_quantumSchnorr}, CVP solutions are encoded in the low-energy configurations of a spin glass Hamiltonian.
-We employ an optimal sampling strategy based on TN to efficiently access these configurations~\cite{ballarin2024_sampling}.
+We employ an optimal sampling strategy based on TN to efficiently access these configurations~\cite{ballarin2025_sampling}.
 Finally, we construct the two squares $X^2$ and $Y^2$ satisfying the congruence relation from the combination of these configurations.

-The TN Schnorr's sieving (TNSS) allows the factorization of RSA semiprimes up to over $\ttnrecord$ bits.
+The TN Schnorr’s sieving (TNSS) allows the factorization of RSA semiprimes up to over $\ttnrecord$ bits.
 Moreover, we unveil how to effectively choose the hyperparameters of the algorithm for successful factorization with any key bit-length $\bitlength$~\cite{yan2022_quantumSchnorr, grebnev2023_pitfalls, khattar2023_commentGoogle, aboumrad2023_ionqSchnorr}.
-We provide a systematic numerical analysis of the resources needed by the TNSS algorithm up to $\maxnqubits$ qubits, which scale polynomially with the key bit-length.
-Our findings, unless disproved by larger-scale simulations or by mathematical proof, suggest that factoring RSA keys requires polynomial classical resources using the TNSS algorithm.
+We provide a systematic numerical analysis of the resources needed by the TNSS algorithm up to $\maxbitlength$ bits using up to $\maxnqubits$ qubits, which scale polynomially with the key bit-length.
+Our findings, unless disproved by larger-scale simulations or mathematical proof, suggest that factoring RSA keys requires polynomial classical resources using the TNSS algorithm.